Coming soon….‘me too.’ ACT TOO

-To help make this work accessible to all, we’ve created Act Too: a crowd-sourced immutable utility that enables anyone, anywhere to get active in the fight to end sexual violence.
+To help make this work accessible to all, we are creating Act Too: a crowd-sourced, immutable utility that enables anyone, anywhere to get active in the fight to end sexual violence.
+And to make sure the story of this movement will never be forgotten, altered or erased, we’re writing every action taken on this site to a permanent archive on the public blockchain.